 - Assign one lead staff person to provide knowledgeable and courteous assistance to the public for use of Foundation Center resources.

-- Provide free public access 24 hours a week to Foundation Directory Online Professional, Foundation Grants to Individuals Online, and Foundation Maps, and to the entire print core collection.
+- Provide free public access 24 hours a week to Foundation Directory Online Professional, Foundation Grants to Individuals Online, and Foundation Maps.

 - No fees may be charged for reference services, or for access to Foundation Center resources.

 - You can have as many simultaneous users on the databases as you wish, but use must be restricted to within the "four walls" of the building that houses the collection.